-Where a tenant is under occupying their current home by more than one bedroom, they will be able to keep one bedroom over their assessed need, should they want to, when offered a home in the new development.
-It will only be possible to keep one bedroom over their assessed need if they do not have rent arrears.
+Where a tenant is under-occupying their current home by more than one bedroom, they will be able to keep one bedroom over their assessed need, should they want to when offered a home in the new development.
+It will only be possible to keep one bedroom over their assessed need so long as they do not have rent arrears.
 When an additional room, over the assessed need, is retained by a tenant, where the spare room subsidy would apply, the tenant remains responsible for meeting this cost.

-All tenants will be offered incentives for each bedroom given up, in line with the 'room to move scheme' as detailed in the Housing Allocations Scheme.
-Split households for existing underoccupiers will also be considered.
+All tenants will be offered incentives, details in line with the Housing Allocations scheme, for each bedroom given up, in line with the "Room to move scheme", as detailed in the Housing Allocation Scheme.
+We also consider split households for existing under-occupiers.